akuny/foozle/README.md

 # foozle

-A very simple text adventure game built with TypeScript.
+A text adventure game engine built with TypeScript.